Images of Spider Angioma (7)

-- Face, especially below the eyes and over the cheekbones
+- Face, especially below the eyes and over the cheekbones.

-- Upper trunk
+- Upper trunk.

-- Backs of the hands and fingers
+- Backs of the hands and fingers.

 Spider angiomas may appear singly or as multiple lesions.
 Each spider angioma appears as a small (1-10 mm), bright red spot.
 Upon closer inspection, you will see a central red dot with tiny red lines radiating out from the center.

-Rarely, they may bleed if injured (traumatized).
+Rarely, spider angiomas may bleed if injured.